 Conflict makes better leaders.
 Conflict is a force that unconsciously motivates or paralyzes us.
 Yet, conflict is a powerful force that isn’t only negative but has the potential to generate movement, deepen relationships, and spark creative thinking, growth, and innovation.
 As an inspirational leadership speaker, I understand all great relationships require productive, passionate conflict to grow – marriage, parenthood, friendship, and business.
 Healthy open dialog over ideas and issues is a timesaver – if not, you revisit issues.

-In Part 1, I covered Communication and Comfort Zones, and in this blog, I’ll finish with Common Ground and a Connected Team.
+I covered (1) Communication and (2) Comfort Zones, and in this blog, I’ll finish with (3) Common Ground and a (4) Connected Team.

 Common ground, the other side of a conflict, is where the magic happens.
-If a leader can navigate through conflict by listening to understand and consider different perspectives, most likely common ground will be discovered.
+Conflict makes better leaders; when a leader can navigate through discord by listening to understand and consider different perspectives, most likely common ground will be discovered.
 It might result from compromise or agreeing to disagree agreeably, but hopefully, at the root of that understanding comes mutual respect.
 A great leader is in a relationship with many people with differing perspectives on many issues.
 Connecting over common ground and not having an adversarial view of the places you disagree with will allow the relationship to teach and develop you.

-If conflict makes you cringe and run for the hills, contact us at Tom Flick Communications, where we believe positive conflict makes better leaders and teams.
+Conflict makes better leaders and teams but if conflict makes you cringe and run for the hills, contact us at Tom Flick Communications.
+Understanding who to navigate open communication, which may include conflict, makes better leaders and teams.
 I’ll share and discuss new ways of incorporating healthier communication skills within your team to better navigate and lead change.
 As an inspirational speaker, I address large groups, facilitate workshops, or meet for one-on-one coaching.
 Still, today is a great day to learn how to engage in conflict to benefit your life and your team.